English

 Cambodian-American Music Culture

-Rock is a music genre with its origin from North America.
+Rock is a music genre that originated in North America.
 In the course of spreading the entire world, Rock music went down to Cambodia and was adopted and incorporated into the culture.
-In the course of the rock Choreography music, there is the use of Javanese language which is combined with a gamelan music beat.
-In the course of the presentation rhetoric communication style of language have been used.
-Also, the presentation has incorporated assonance and alliteration which is an expression of the culture.
-There is also figurative speech style that is used in conjunction with personification, sarcasm, metonymy, and innuendo.
-The children take skillful and experienced movements, and postures show us their passion for dance.
-It is an indication that Indonesian hip-hop culture is rich and is moved from one generation to another.
+In the course of rock choreography music, Javanese language is used, combined with a gamelan music beat.
+In the course of the presentation, a rhetorical communication style of language was used.
+Also, the presentation incorporated assonance and alliteration, which are expressions of the culture.
+There is also a figurative speech style that is used in conjunction with personification, sarcasm, metonymy, and innuendo.
+The children take skillful and experienced movements and postures, showing us their passion for dance.
+This is an indication that Indonesian hip-hop culture is rich and has moved from one generation to another.

 References